 That seems sensible?
 Especially if interest rates are falling or very low as they are in many economies at the moment.

-The problem is that the competition to attract customers means that providers are still under pressure to offer the maximum amount level of guarantee that is allowed.
+The problem is that the competition to attract customers means that insurers are still under pressure to offer the maximum amount level of guarantee that is allowed.
 So in Switzerland and Germany you have had interest rates from government bonds at close to zero or even negative interest rates.
-But the maximum interest permitted was about 1 or 1.5%, even though interest rates in the economy were significantly lower.
+But the maximum interest permitted was about 1 or 1.5%, even though net interest rates in the economy were significantly lower.